You are viewing this site in staging mode. Click in this bar to return to normal site.

 Support will be dependent on the collective needs across the school at any one time.

-Class Teachers and Support Staff will flag up concerns to the Inclusion Manager.
+Class Teachers and support staff will flag up concerns to the SENCO and SLT.

 Who will make the decision and on what basis?

-The decision will be based on discussion between teaching staff, TA advice, Inclusion Manager advice, Senior Management, any other external professionals and parents/carers.
+The decision will be based on discussion between teaching staff, TA advice, SENCO/ SEND Teacher advice, Senior Management, any other external professionals and parents/carers.
 The final decision will be the SLT under advice from the staff and external professionals involved.
 This support will be flexible and fluid, subject to adaptation if the needs of the child change.

 How does the school judge whether the support has had an impact?

 Support and provision is monitored informally by Class Teachers regularly and formally once a term.
-Senior Managers track the progress and impact of additional provision and the Inclusion Manager reviews the Pupil Profiles/ Provision maps / EHCP Annual Reviews accordingly.
+Senior Managers track the progress and impact of additional provision and the SENCO/ SEND Teacher reviews the Pupil Profiles/ Provision maps / EHCP Annual Reviews accordingly.
 Communication with class teachers/ TAs / the child and the parents provide further evidence.

-The school's Pastoral Leader works closely with the Inclusion Manager to discuss their caseload and highlight pupils that would benefit from Learning Mentor sessions.
+The school's Pastoral Leader works closely with the SENCO to discuss their caseload and highlight pupils that would benefit from pastoral sessions.
 A range of strategies are used to track the impact of nurturing interventions, particularly the pupils’ voice and parental opinion.
-SLT meet termly with the Inclusion Manager to review pupil needs in addition to progress and attainment.
+SLT meet termly with the SENCO to review pupil needs in addition to progress and attainment.

 COMPLAINTS